alicewriteswrongs/gpg_workshop/gpg.markdown

 `gpg --export -a 'key id' > mykey.asc`

-The `-a` option is the same as `--armor`, it puts the key in 'ASCII armor' that the gpg tool will recognize and import.
+The `-a` option is the same as `--armor`, it puts the key in 'ASCII armor' that the gpg tool will recognize and import (in the same manner that we did above).
 This is handy if you want to sneakernet or email your public key directly to someone.

 ##List keys